zidarsk8/ggrc-core/docs/source/guidelines/git/reviewing_pull_requests.rst

 -  The review reveals that the PR has introduced new issues,
 -  At least one of the automatic checks on the continuous integration server fails, i.e. the build is broken,
--  The new code contains severe readability, logical and/or architectural issues,
+-  The new code contains severe readability, logical, performance, and/or architectural issues,
 -  The new code is not sufficiently covered with automated tests (subject to exceptions, e.g. when a test would be disproportionally